-When you initially applied for your home mortgage, your credit score was an important factor.
+When you initially applied for your home loan, your credit score was an important factor.
 The same thing applies to mortgage refinancing.
 Your current credit situation can be an important determining factor as to whether or not you should apply for refinancing.
 If you've been on time with all of your monthly payments, your credit score should be the same if not better.
 Along with the mortgage payments, other bills and debt will be considered into the overall credit score.
 If your credit score has lowered significantly, it may not be worth refinancing.
 A mortgage company will also look at bank accounts, tax returns, and other financial statements to help qualify you for the refinancing and lower interest rates.
 In some cases, it may be a good idea to wait a few months and take steps to raise your credit score, thereby improving your refinancing prospects.

 Mortgage refinancing can save you money and provide you with more affordable payment options.

-Once you've chosen to refinance, be sure to compare the top lenders using the detailed reviews on our site.
+Once you've chosen to refinance, be sure to compare the top lenders using our detailed reviews.